aldoestebanpaz/aldoestebanpaz.github.io/_drafts/magento-cloud-local-environment-setup.md

 sudo docker-compose run --rm deploy magento-command cache:clean
 ```

-### Change the default store view base URL (youcould skip this step if you see issues)
+#### Change the base URL of the default store

 * Go to Admin dashboard (http://localhost:8080/admin)
 * Go to Stores > Settings > Configuration > General > Web
-* Store View (Scope) list at the top of the page, click "Default Config"
+* Switch the Scope (at the top of the page) to "Default Config"
 * Expand "Base URLs"
 * Clear the Use system value checkbox next to "Base URLs"
 * Enter the http://localhost:8080 URL in the Base URL and Base Link URL fields.
 * Repeat the previous step in the Base URLs (Secure) section.
-* NOTE: If you're setting up a base URL for Cloud for Adobe Commerce (in the Cloud instance), you must replace the first period with three dashes.
-For example, if your base URL is french.branch-xXxXxXx-xXxXxXxXxXxXx.us.magentosite.cloud, enter http://french—branch-xXxXxXx-xXxXxXxXxXxXx.us.magentosite.cloud.
 * Save changes.

+#### Change the base URL for "Store 2 View"

+* Go to Admin dashboard (http://localhost:8080/admin)
+* Go to Stores > Settings > Configuration > General > Web
+* Switch the Scope (at the top of the page) to "Store 2 View"
+* Expand "Base URLs"
+* Clear the Use system value checkbox next to "Base URL"
+* Enter the http://store2.localhost:8080/ URL in the Base URL and Base Link URL fields.
+* Repeat the previous step in the Base URLs (Secure) section, but replace http by https.
+* NOTE: I didn't needed it, but you could check if it works.
+If you're setting up a base URL for Cloud for Adobe Commerce (in the Cloud instance), you must replace the first period with three dashes.
+For example, if your base URL is french.branch-xXxXxXx-xXxXxXxXxXxXx.us.magentosite.cloud, enter http://french---branch-xXxXxXx-xXxXxXxXxXxXx.us.magentosite.cloud.
+* Save changes.

-### Add second store domain to your hosts file
+#### Add second store subdomain to your hosts file

 Your hosts file should have the following entries to be able to point to the two stores (default and second one).